Cais/desk-mess-mirrored/readme.txt

 === Desk Mess Mirrored Readme (readme.txt) ===
-* Last revised February 15, 2012
+* Last revised March 1, 2012
 * This file was introduced with version 1.7 of Desk Mess Mirrored and will be maintained with future releases.
 * This file was renamed to the more standard readme.txt August 27, 2010.

 == Contents ==
 * Licensing
+* Screenshots
 * Basic FAQ
 * Notes
 * TODO items